Ajmer Dargah spiritual head takes U-turn on CAA urges PM to reconsider implementation

 Jaipur, Dec 24: Ajmer Sharif dargah head Zainul Abedin Ali Khan urged Prime Minister Narendra Modi to reconsider the implementation of the Citizenship Amendment Act.
 Last week, the dargah dewan had said the amended law was not against Muslims, but it should be implemented only after allaying the apprehension in the community.

-On Monday, he wrote a letter to the prime minister urging him to hold discussions with the groups opposing the amended law.
+On Monday, he wrote a letter to the Prime Minister urging him to hold discussions with the groups opposing the amended law.

 "The need of the hour is to douse the fire engulfing the unity and integrity of our great motherland.
 I request you to immediately stop/reconsider the implementation of Citizenship (Amendment) Act, 2019 in the interest of our motherland," Khan wrote.